kserve/kserve/docs/samples/metrics-and-monitoring/README.md

 # Metrics and Monitoring

-> Getting started with Prometheus based monitoring of model versions defined in InferenceService resource objects.
+> Getting started with Prometheus-based monitoring of KFServing models.

 # Table of Contents
 1. [Install Prometheus](#install-prometheus)